 My Tortellini Taco Soup makes the perfect quick fix weeknight dinner for the whole family!

-It’s always a pleasure partnering with Old El Paso to bring you new Mexican Style family recipes.
 This is the best time of year to make big pots of soup.
 We are loving this fun twist on taco soup.
 The tortellini brings a great layer of flavor and the kids go nuts for it.
 This soup takes just minutes to prepare, perfect for busy school weeknights.
 Add this one to your meal plan, you’ll be glad you did!

 You’ll start by sautéing some chopped onions in hot oil.